Emon-Ahmed/Health-Care-Support/README.md

 List The Ready Features Here:
 - You Can Find Best Services Here
 - You Have To Login For Watching Our Services
-- You Can Login With Email & Password And Also Google.
+- You Can Login With Email & Password And Also Google
 - Also You Can Easily Navigate The Navbar
 - This Design is Followed By "Less is More"

-## Technologies Used
-- React (JavaScript library) - version 17.0.2
--
--

 ## Acknowledgements